mslinn/git-stats-scala/README.md

 The reader is free to impart any meaning they deem appropriate to this output.
 The author of this software (GitStats) makes no claims regarding meaning.*

-Ignores git repos containing a file called `.ignore` in the root of the directory tree.
+Ignores git repos containing a file called `.ignore.stats` in the root of the directory tree.
 Obtains git repo histories by examining the output of `git log`.

-The Help message is dynamically generated, so the dates shown in the help message correspond to the system clock:
+The help message is dynamically generated, so the dates shown in the help message correspond to the system clock:
 ```
 $ bin/run --help
 GitStats 0.1.0